sedol1339/files/papers.md

 #training Nakkiran, P., Kaplun, G., Bansal, Y., Yang, T., Barak, B., & Sutskever, I. (2019).
 Deep Double Descent: Where Bigger Models and More Data Hurt. arXiv, 1912.02292.
 Retrieved from https://arxiv.org/abs/1912.02292v1

     - We discuss previously found "double-descent" phenomenon
-    - We find that a variety of modern DL tasks exhibit this phenomenon
+    - We find that a variety of modern DL tasks exhibit this phenomenon (fig. 1).
     - We define the effective model complexity (EMC) of a training procedure as the maximum number of samples on which it can achieve close to zero training error and hypothesize that double descent occurs as a function of the EMC.
     - We identify certain regimes where increasing the number of train samples actually hurts test performance
-    - We also observe epoch-wise double descent, when training randomly imitialized ResNet models on CIFAR-10 with 20% label noise, for sufficiently large models (fig. 9).
+    - We also observe epoch-wise double descent, when training randomly imitialized ResNet models on CIFAR-10 with 20% label noise, for sufficiently large models (fig. 1, 9).
 For “medium sized” models, for which training to completion will only barely reach ≈ 0 error, the test error as a function of training time will follow a classical U-like curve where it is better to stop early.
 Models that are too small to reach the approximation threshold will remain in the “under parameterized” regime where increasing train time monotonically decreases test error.
 This is consistent with our unified view of effective model complexity (EMC).
 Increasing the train time increases the EMC - and thus a sufficiently large model transitions from under- to over-parameterized over the course of training.
     - We identify certain regimes where increasing the number of train samples actually hurts test performance

 Neal, B. (2019).
 On the Bias-Variance Tradeoff: Textbooks Need an Update. arXiv, 1912.08286.
 Retrieved from https://arxiv.org/abs/1912.08286v1